numpy/numpy/doc/source/numpy_2_0_migration_guide.rst

 The user should never fetch members from the ``_core`` directly - instead the main namespace should be used to access the attribute in question.
 The layout of the ``_core`` module might change in the future without notice, contrary to public modules which adhere to the deprecation period policy.
+If an item is also missing from the main namespace, then you should either use the existing API or, in case it's infeasible, reach out to us with a request to restore the removed entry.

 NDArray and scalar namespace